slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Solitude is for me a fount of healing which makes my life worth living.
 Talking is often a torment for me, and I need many days of silence to recover from the futility of words."
 -- Carl Jung*

-> *"Don't be seduced into thinking that that which does not make a profit is without value."
+> *"Don’t be seduced into thinking that that which does not make a profit is without value."
 -- Arthur Miller*

 > *"Travel and tell no one, live a true love story and tell no one, people ruin beautiful things."